Wasps of the British-Isles

-The nest is made with chewed up wood pulp mixed with saliva and is greyish in colour reaching football size with a diameter of 30cm (12in) that contains over 10,000 individuals.
+The nest is greyish in colour, reaching football size with a diameter of 30cm (12in) that contains over 10,000 individuals.

 The Red Wasp (Vespula rufa)

-This species is 11 – 18 mm long and found across much of the UK where it prefers rural environments.
-Unlike other wasps, this species tends to represent less of a nuisance and health risk to humans as it does not scavenge for meat and the adults feed on nectar and won’t often be lured into traditional wasp traps.
+This species is 11 – 18 mm long and found across much of the UK, where it prefers rural environments.
+Unlike other wasps, this species is not as addicted to sweet things.
+The adults feed on nectar and won’t often be lured into traditional wasp traps.

-The adults Face has a thick black vertical line, sometimes forming an anchor like mark a feature it shares with it relative V. vulgaris, another feature of this species is that the malar space is very short.
+The adults Face a thick black vertical line, sometimes forming an anchor mark similar V. vulgaris.
+The malar space is very short.

 The Norwegian Wasp (Dolichovespula norwegica)